THINGS TO SEE & DO

 I recommend: The film and meal deal.
 Have a bite to eat in the restaurant (see Places to Eat & Drink) plus a reserved cinema seat.

-I recommend: Book early as tickets go quickly, although last minute admissions are sometimes possible.
+I recommend: Book early as tickets go quickly, although last minute admissions are sometimes possible too.

 Grasmere is a beautiful village which was once the home of the poet William Wordsworth.
 The traditional Lakeland stone architecture houses lots of cafes, pubs, shops and galleries.